Himanshu04210/Book-Store-Management-System/README.md

       <li>Administrator role for the entire application.</li>
       <li>Admin can see all the active consumers.</li>
       <li>Admin can watch all history for particular consumer as well as all the consumers.</li>
-      <li>Admin can delete the consumer and can see all the generated bill till now also transactions.</li>
       <li>Admin can add and update the books</li>
     </ul>
   </li>